The Crucible of Time

 The Crucible of Time is a fix-up science fiction novel by John Brunner.
 It was first published in 1983.

 Serials

 Parts 1 and 2 appeared in Isaac Asimov's Science Fiction Magazine as "The Fire is Lit" (Sep 1982) and "Fusing and Refusing" (Jan 1983).

 Plot

 The novel deals with the efforts of an alien species to escape their homeworld and integrate into a new society.
-In the novel, the plot beings with the system passing through a cloud of interstellar debris, resulting in a high rate of in-falling matter.
+In the novel, the plot begins with the system passing through a cloud of interstellar debris, resulting in a high rate of in-falling matter.
 The species' unique biology and biological technology complicate matters.
 The book starts with the tale's beginning and then shifts toward the structure of the imagery surrounding the suns, moons, and comets.
 Then the plot continues on an individual's life and the cultivation culture.